Skip to main content

 • Relevant post-secondary education may be considered as training.

-Labor certification and a permanent, full-time job offer required.
+Labor certification (or application for Schedule A designation) and a permanent, full-time job offer from a U.S. employer required.

 Professionals

-• You must demonstrate that you possess a U.S. baccalaureate or foreign equivalent degree, and that a baccalaureate degree is the normal requirement for entry into the occupation.
+• The labor certification (or application for Schedule A designation) must require at least a U.S. bachelor’s or foreign equivalent degree, and a bachelor’s degree is the normal requirement for entry into the occupation.

-• Education and experience may not be substituted for a baccalaureate degree.
+• Education and experience may not be substituted for a bachelor’s degree.

-Labor certification and a permanent, full-time job offer required
+Labor certification (or application for Schedule A designation) and a permanent, full-time job offer from a U.S. employer required.

 Unskilled Workers (Other Workers)

-• You must meet any other requirements specified on the labor certification.
+• You must demonstrate that you have met any requirements specified on the labor certification.

-Labor certification and a permanent, full-time job offer required.
+Labor certification and a permanent, full-time job offer from a U.S. employer required.

-If your I-140 petition is approved, your spouse and unmarried children under the age of 21 may be eligible to apply for admission to the United States in E34 (spouse of a “skilled worker” or “professional”) or EW4 (spouse of an “other worker”). and E35 (child of a “skilled worker” or “professional”) or EW5 (child of an “other worker”).
+If your I-140 petition is approved, your spouse and unmarried children under the age of 21 may be eligible to apply with or after you for admission to the United States as lawful permanent residents based on your approval.

 More Information